JasonMinhas/DataAnalysis/README.md

 ## About me:

-Welcome to my python portfolio!
-I am currently working as a Campaign Operations Engineer at a media advertising agency but more importantly I am an aspiring data scientist.
-After graduating with a Bachelors in Business Administration I've made the realization of how powerful data science can be in making better-informed decisions.
+Welcome to my analytics portfolio!
+I am currently working as a Campaign Operations Engineer at a media advertising agency but more importantly I am looking to improve my abilty to merge technical and analytical skills.
+After graduating with a Bachelors in Business Administration I've made the realization of how useful data analytics can be in making better-informed decisions.
 I've been using online resources to learn Python such as [Dataquest](https://www.dataquest.io/).
-Below you will find my Data Science projects in descending order.
+Below you will find my Analytical projects in descending order.

-Feel free to contact me, make suggestions or propose new projects.
+Feel free to contact me if you want to talk data or propose new projects.

 ***